What is sales prospecting?

 Most B2B organizations need both inbound and outbound prospecting to build a healthy pipeline.
 Each approach serves different purposes in your go-to-market motion.

 Data intelligence enables more effective execution of both motions.
 For inbound leads, enrichment provides firmographic and technographic context that helps prioritize which leads to pursue.
 For outbound, accurate contact data and intent signals enable targeted list building and relevant outreach.
-Platforms like ZoomInfo power both approaches by providing the data foundation your revenue team needs.
+ZoomInfo, an all-in-one AI GTM Platform, powers both approaches, providing verified contact and company data, intent signals processed through the GTM Context Graph, and access via GTM Workspace for sellers or APIs and MCP for any tool your revenue team already uses.

 What does effective sales prospecting look like, and how should you go about it?
 Although there are many different prospecting workflows, here are some core concepts that remain relevant no matter which approach you choose: